Charlie Blackmon Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The righty's most recent time out came on Sunday against the Oakland Athletics, when he threw six scoreless innings while allowing two hits.
+- The right-hander's last time out came on Wednesday, Aug.
+16 against the San Diego Padres, when he went three innings, surrendering seven earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.